Martins3/Martins3.github.io/hack/process.md

   - [ ] ucontext ?
   - [ ] 文章并没有看!

+- [ ] A signal comes when I'm sleeping ?
+  - [ ] Is there a mechanism to run action handler immediately even the process is sleeping

 - [ ] Why everyone has to check signal_pending ?
 ```
 ➜  linux git:(master) ag signal_pending |wc -l